dannyhvalenz/Cool-MacOS-Apps/README.md

 - [Avalon Studio](https://github.com/VitalElement/AvalonStudio) - Cross platform IDE and Shell
 - [TermHere](https://hbang.ws/apps/termhere/) - Finder extension that place a "new terminal here" button in the finder toolbar
 - [POPSQL](https://popsql.io/) -  Modern, collaborative SQL editor for your team for Windows, Linux and MacOS
+- [Tokei](https://github.com/Aaronepower/tokei) - A program that allows you to count your code, quickly

 ### Terminal
 - [Hyper](https://hyper.is/) - A terminal built on web technologies